 You can also get your fishing gear and spend time on the many lakes to catch a good bounty.
 These lakes are also open for a relaxing boating trip.

-During the peak seasons, you can also see the azaleas in full bloom, making for a beautiful sight.
+You can also see the azaleas in full bloom during the peak seasons, making for a beautiful sight.
 You can find a cozy picnic spot to enjoy your time here or have a quiet meal in one of the many restaurants.